Skip to Content

 Maryland – minimum age is 12 with the supervision of adults carrying a valid driving license

 Massachusetts – any riders under 18 have to pass a state-run safety course before they are allowed to ride.
 Those under 16 must be supervised by a parent or guardian who has also completed part of the course.
-Riders and parents have to carry evidence that they have successfully completed the course.
-Under 14s are not allowed to ride an ATV unless competing under a controlled race and they are limited to small engine size.
+Riders and parents have to carry evidence that they have completed the course.
+Under-14s are not allowed to ride an ATV unless competing in a controlled race and they are limited to small engine size.

 Michigan – the laws in Michigan vary for teenagers of different ages.
 Anyone under 16 has to have passed a safety certificate and be supervised by a parent or guardian.
 No one under 10 is allowed to ride a quad with four wheels or more.
 Under 12s can ride four-wheelers as long as they are on private land owned by their parents.
 Under 16s are not allowed to drive three-wheelers.
 There are also regards about riding on the roads, with under 12s not allowed to cross a road and under 16s only allowed if they are carrying their safety certificates.